matatonic/openai-summary/README.md

 Heavily "inspired" by various blog posts and stackexchange comments.
 It's a quick and dirty hack, but it works pretty well.
 I wrote it to pipe (|) to a text-to-speech (tts) application.

+Updated: Nov 26, 2023 to support the latest OpenAI API.

 ### Usage

 ```